Bruce Fields

 Bruce Alan Fields (born October 6, 1960) is an American former professional baseball outfielder and the former hitting coach of the Cleveland Indians of Major League Baseball (MLB).
-He played during three seasons at the MLB for the Detroit Tigers and Seattle Mariners.
+He played during three seasons in MLB for the Detroit Tigers and Seattle Mariners.

 Career

 Fields was drafted by the Tigers in the 7th round of the 1978 MLB draft.
 He played his first professional season with their Rookie league Bristol Tigers in 1978, and split his last season between the Atlanta Braves' Triple-A club, the Richmond Braves, and the Toronto Blue Jays' Triple-A team, the Syracuse Chiefs, in 1991.

 From 1997 through 2000, Fields was manager of the Class A West Michigan Whitecaps, leading them in 2000 to the league's best record and winning the Midwest League Manager of the Year Award twice (1997 and 2000).
 He managed the Triple-A Toledo Mud Hens for two seasons, before serving as hitting coach for the Detroit Tigers from 2003 to 2005.
 Fields took over as hitting coach for the Cleveland Indians on June 19, 2011.